dharnitski/dharnitski.github.io/_posts/2017-04-24-golang-with-aws-codebuild.md

 }
 ```

-Console still shows `BY Low` when we run this code.
+The Console will show `BY Low` when you run this code locally.

-Now it is time to buind the code using CodeBuild.

-Build server does not like it:
+But when you build the same code using CodeBuild, the build server does not like it:

 ```
 cannot find package "github.com/dharnitski/golang-codebuild/service" in any of: